S1.E5.Shoe_Horn

 “Oh.
 Yeah.
 Eddie, Odie… Whatever.
 Guess Ol’ Odie wasn’t all that ’Onest.”
 Wes looked around at the nearby businesses, and to his fortune, there just so happened to be an auto-repair chain on the right.
 “I’m guessing it’s the alternator.
 If they don’t have any in stock, we might be out of a car for the next few days.”

-“What?!
-How are we going to go to King Arcade tomorrow?
+“Then how are we going to go to King Arcade tomorrow?
 Or back to our room?
 What if we can’t even get back to the present?”

 “Jace, relax.
 There are taxis and buses.
 Now get out and push.”